Laurent Pariente: Bibliography

-"French-born architect Laurent Pariente is well known for interesting and challenging use of space, light and colour.
-Pariente is foremost an artist who combines the skills of art and architecture to create startling pieces of work.
+"French-born architect Laurent Pariente is known for use of space, light and colour.
+Pariente is an artist who combines the skills of art and architecture to create startling pieces of work.
 One of his most well-known interests lie in the art of labyrinth or maze designing, and he was commissioned to design a new building for French firm Compagnie Lefranc, which was based on the theme of a labyrinth."